-In other words, a workout program which is to be performed at high-intensity with a short time interval between exercises.
+In simple words, a training program where you need to perform workouts at a higher intensity with a short time interval between exercises.

-- 2-Minute run at 80 per cent of your maximum heart rate.
+- 2 minute run at 80 percent of your MHR

-- 3-Minute run at 85 per cent of your maximum heart rate.
+- 2 minute run at 85 percent of your MHR

 Benefits of HIIT

-- HIIT is a calorie-burning workout which burns more calories than other forms of workout program.
+- HIIT burns more calories than other forms of workout training.

-- You’ll have the advantage of “after-burn effect”.
+- It has the “after-burn effect”.
 It means your body uses fats and burn calories even after the workout (usually till 24 to 48 hours).

-- High-intensity exercises may not be effective for muscle gain but it improves bone density and strengthen skeletal muscles.
+- It improves bone density and strengthen skeletal muscles.

-- Intense burst activities also enhance respiratory function, improve blood pressure and maintain insulin level.
+- Intense burst interval training also enhance respiratory function, improve blood pressure and maintain insulin levels.

 - HIIT is also beneficial for mental health.
-Doing HIIT on a regular basis keeps your mind active and cultivate new ideas.
+Doing HIIT on a regular basis keeps your mind active and cultivates new ideas.

 What is Intermittent Fasting?

-Intermittent fasting (IF) is the time-restricted fasting pattern.
-Time-restricted means you have to maintain your fasting and eating time for the selected period of time.
+Intermittent fasting (IF) is the time-restricted fasting pattern where you have to keep fast for the selected period followed by an eating window.

-Let’s understand with an example, suppose you have decided to follow 14:10 fasting pattern.
-It means you have to keep fast for 14 hours and you can eat in the rest 10 hours (but not whatever you want).
+Suppose you have decided to follow the 14:10 fasting pattern.
+It means you’ll have to keep fast for 14 hours straight and consume the foods for the rest of the 10-hour window.

-You can complete this fasting scheduled according to your lifestyle.
-Suppose if you’re 9 to 5 employee then you can have your last meal at 6 and your next will be at 8 in the morning.
+You can complete this fasting schedule according to your lifestyle.
+For example, if you’re a “9 to 5” office goer, you can have your last meal at 6, and your next will be at 8 in the morning.

 Benefits of Intermittent Fasting

-Pros and Cons of Doing HIIT and Intermittent Fasting Together
+Pros of Doing HIIT and Intermittent Fasting Together

-Here are benefits of doing HIIT during the fast.
+Here are the benefits of doing HIIT during the fast.

-- Another study has demonstrated that Intermittent fasting, with or without HIIT, can be an effective way to prevent weight gain in spite of consuming sugar and high-fat diet.
-Both HIIT and IF use fats during any activity and exercise which results in decreased calorie consumption
+- Intermittent fasting, with or without HIIT, can be an effective way to prevent weight gain.
+Both HIIT and IF use fats during any activity or exercise and help you stay in calorie deficit.

-- Doing HIIT along with intermittent fasting also reduce the level of insulin and seems to be the important time-efficient strategy for the treatment of type 2 diabetes.
+- Restricted eating and interval training also reduces the level of insulin and seems to be the important time-efficient strategy for the treatment of type 2 diabetes.

-Disadvantages of Combining HIIT And Intermittent Fasting Together
+Disadvantages of Doing HIIT Exercise During Intermittent Fasting

-- Performing high-intensity exercising in the fasted mood, makes you feel uncomfortable.
+- Performing high-intensity workouts during the fasted state may makes you feel uncomfortable.
 For example, you may feel headache, dizziness, fatigue, low blood pressure and abnormal heart rate.

-- Sometimes, fasting can reverse the effect of weight loss.
-Because after a period of fasting people tend to eat starchier foods which contain high calories.
-Usually, carbohydrates are the main source which fuels the energy in the body.
-Extreme hunger also causes you to consume more calories than you eat without fasting.
-And as a result, fasting can reverse the effects of a weight loss plan.
+- Sometimes, post-fasting can reverse the effect of weight loss.
+Because after a period of fasting, people tend to eat heavy foods which contain high calories.
+Extreme hunger may leads you consume more calories than you eat without fasting.
+And as a result, you end up eating more calories than your body needs.

 - Some reaserch have also shown that fasting in the long term may slow down your metabolism.

-- When you’re in the fasting state, you’ll have less energy.
-And because of this you wan’t be able to work out as hard as you perform in the normal state.
+- When you’re in the fasted state, you’ll have less energy.
+And because of this you wan’t be able to work out as hard as you do in the fed state.

-Exercising before fasting is fitting for someone who performs well during the exercises.
-Working out before fast will also be ideal for them, who want to workout and fast separately and put more focus on one at a time.
+Exercising before fast will also be ideal for those who want to work out and fast separately and focus on one thing at a time.